decred/dcrblog/content/posts/2017-07-25-Decred-Recruiting.md

 #### Wallet support

-+ support users of various wallets in Slack #support channel
++ support users of various wallets in the #support:decred.org channel on Matrix.

 #### Payment processor and exchange integration